Skip to content

 Why do we care?

 Numerous studies have shown that increased radiation exposure leads to an increased risk of malignancy.
-A study in the Lancet from 2012 estimated that the risk of leukaemia or brain cancer could be tripled after exposure to CT radiation.
-A more recent study, in 2019, concluded that CT-related exposure increases brain tumour risk – but found no association with leukaemia.
-Large, sweeping statements have been made in the BMJ such as – “young people who undergo CT scans are 24% more likely to develop cancer than those who do not”.
-So, with this in mind, we really do not want to be putting children though the CT scanner unless this is really necessary.
-Even then we stick to the ALARA principleAs Low As Radiologically Acceptable.
+A 2012 study in the Lancet estimated that the risk of leukaemia or brain cancer could be tripled after exposure to CT radiation.
+A more recent study, in 2019, concluded that CT-related exposure increases brain tumour risk but found no association with leukaemia.

 So how do we improve this?

-Tom has 3 loose red flags – headache with postural symptoms, headache with early morning vomiting (be it one day), and headache with fever.
 The junior doctor is right to consider these non-specific red flags and is directed to consult Headsmart.co.uk.
 A detailed history and examination reveal that Tom has acute sinusitis.
-He is discharged with a nasal saline spray and clear safety net and advice to return if things change or worsen.
+He is discharged with a nasal saline spray and clear safety net and is advised to return if things change or worsen.

 Take home messages

-• Consider performing a HEEADSSS assessment in children presenting to ED with headache.
+Consider performing a HEEADSSS assessment in children presenting to ED with headache.

-• Be prepared to sometimes ‘do nothing’ other than offer early review if necessary with good safety net advice.
+Be prepared to sometimes ‘do nothing’ other than offer early review, if necessary, with good safety net advice.
 Advising parents to get their child’s eyes checked may be of benefit.

-• Headsmart is a key resource for Healthcare professionals.
+Headsmart is a key resource for Healthcare professionals.

-• Together let’s try and reduce the amount of radiation exposure we are giving to our children.
+Let’s try and reduce the amount of radiation exposure we are giving to our children.

 References